-Words and the way we use them can have a significant impact on others, often without us even realizing it.
-In this guide to inclusive language, I will share some guiding principles and why it’s important to use inclusive language as much as possible, especially in the workplace.
+Words and the way we use them can have a significant impact on others, often without us even realising it.
+In this guide to inclusive language, I will share the guiding principles of inclusive language and why it’s important to use inclusive language as much as possible.

 “Inclusive language acknowledges diversity, conveys respect to all people, is sensitive to differences, and promotes equal opportunities.”